CHERIoT-Platform/CHERIoT-Platform.github.io/_posts/2024-09-20-error-handling.markdown

 This would be bad.

 What we want is not *thread-local* storage but *compartment-invocation-local* storage.
-Each time a thread enters a new compartment, you should get some storage that is not tied to the depth in the control stack.
+Each time a thread enters a new compartment, you should get some storage that is not local to the current function but can be accessed from any nested call.

 To implement this, we looked at the earliest way that operating systems have implemented thread-local storage: reserve some space at the top of the stack.

+When the switcher transitions between compartments, it truncates the stack so that the callee doesn't have access to the caller's stack.
 Now, on entry into a compartment, the switcher will move the stack pointer 16 bytes down before transferring control into the callee.
 Similarly, the loader will reserve 16 bytes at the top of the stack before starting a thread.

 This means that you have two pointers worth of space that are easy to find (set the address of the stack pointer to its top, then set the address to eight or 16 bytes below that).
 CHERIoT has a convenient `cgettop` instruction and so this sequence is very short.
 First, `cgettop` gives the top address, then `csetaddress` gives a new capability derived from the stack pointer that points to the address.
 After that, a `-8` immediate offset to a load or store capability instruction can access the space, so we need only three instructions to load the head of the list.

-With this, we can store the head of the linked list of error handlers at the top of the stack.
+With this, we can store the head of the linked list of error handlers at the top of the stack for the current compartment invocation.
 When you want to jump to the nearest error handler, find the head of the list relative to the stack pointer, pop it, and pass it to `longjmp`.
-The `cleanup_unwind` does all of this for you, so typically you won't need to ever see that this is how it's implemented.
+The `cleanup_unwind` function does all of this for you, so typically you won't need to ever see that this is how it's implemented.

 # Handling errors even in the presence of stack overflow